 As things stand, it costs 4,80 zl for a single-use ticket on buses and trams and 6 zl for a 75-minute multi-use ticket.
 I pay 117 zl for a monthly ticket which is reasonable in this day and age.

-Two things about living in Gdańsk which are slightly annoying
+Three things about living in Gdańsk which are slightly annoying

 1. It’s windy